ChBoyShPd/rcos-status-updates/spring_2019/week_10ACTUAL.md

 >The presentation!
 >Proposal reviewed and updated, milestones added and team contact modified.
 ## Plan for next week:
->Get a bunch of subtitle files to test
+>Get a bunch of subtitle files to test.
 >Prepare SQL statements for between database and subtitles in program memory.
 ### I will learn:
 >